The Algerian people are a free people; and they are resolved to remain so.

-The freedom of investment and commerce shall be guaranteed, and shall be exercised within the framework of the law.
+Freedom of investment and trading shall be acknowledged.
+It shall be exercised within the statutory framework.

-The freedom of intellectual, artistic and scientific creativity shall be guaranteed to the citizen.
+Freedom of intellectual, artistic and scientific creativity shall be guaranteed to the citizen.

-The rights of authorship shall be protected by the law.
+Intellectual property shall be protected by law.

 The secrecy of correspondence and private communications, in all their forms, shall be guaranteed.